Fires Melt Plastic Pipes and Release Carcinogens into Water Supplies

 The Rise and Fall of Lead Piping: A Brief History

 Plastic Leaching into Water Systems: A Problem for Green Buildings?
 Interest in sustainably designed buildings continues to grow among building owners and facility managers.
-In fact, according to a recent study conducted by the U.S. Green Building Council, 27 percent of respondents said green projects made up over 60 percent of their work; furthermore, nearly half of … more
+In fact, according to research conducted by the U.S. Green Building Council, 27 percent of respondents said green projects made up over 60 percent of their work; furthermore, nearly half of […]

 Study Highlights Limited Environmental Standards for Leachable Substances into Drinking Water